CBIIT/bento-docs/source/configuration/cart-workflow.md

-# File-Centric Cart page
+# File-Centric Cart Page

 ## Introduction

-The File-Centric Cart page serves as a location where files related to cases of interest are aggregated through the cohort discovery and building process.
+The File-Centric Cart Page serves as a location where files related to cases of interest are aggregated through the cohort discovery and building process.
 Within this page, users can generate a file manifest containing identifiable file metadata that can be used to stream files on demand from cloud storage through partnering cloud resources to perform analyis pipelines and workflows on case-level genomic files.

 ![File-centric Cart](../assets/fileCentric-Cart.png)

 **Cart Workflow**.
-Displayed are the configurable components of the File-Centric Cart page.
+Displayed are the configurable components of the File-Centric Cart Page.

 <p>&nbsp;</p>